manish24-tech/Java---Object-Oriented-Design-Pattern/README.md

 5. Facade
 6. Flyweight
 7. Proxy

-***
-## 3. Behavior Design Pattern
+## 3. Behavioral Design Pattern
-creational design pattern is provide designs for class and object creation and provide collaboration between real-world entities.
+behavioral design pattern is designs for class and object collaboration that provide bonding and dependency between real-world entities.
 It contain mainly 9-10 design pattern such as:
 1. Chain Of Responsibility
 2. Command
 3. Iterator